-If you intend using Group Managed Service Accounts feature.
+If you intend to use Group Managed Service Accounts (gMSAs) feature.
 You will have to create a root key for the group key distribution service within Active Directory.
+One great benefit is that the gMSA password management moves to the Windows operating system.
+Due to the complexity and length of gMSA passwords, the likelihood of brute force attacks is minimized.
 This is used by the KDS service in Domain Controllers to generate passwords.
-See the link where the Group Managed Service Account was required https://techdirectarchive.com/2020/04/09/post-deployment-configuration-of-active-directory-federation-service-adfs-in-windows-server/
+See the link where the Group Managed Service Account was required.

 Add-KdsRootKey -EffectiveImmediately (Get-Date).Addhours(-10)Effective Time Parameter